10th Pacific Rim Conference on Ceramic and Glass Technology

 Discover cutting-edge ceramic and glass technology from around the world at PACRIM 10.
 This year’s plenary speakers include Jeff Wadsworth, Battelle Memorial Institute; Hong-Kyu Park, LG Chem Battery R&D; Tomoyoshi Motohiro, Toyota Central R&D; and M. K. Badrinarayan, Corning Inc. Additionally, the inaugural ACerS Varshneya Frontiers of Glass Science Lecture will be given by Walter Kob, University of Montpellier, as the opening lecture of the Glass & Optical Materials Division program.
-Download the

-final program, then build your conference schedule with the Itinerary Planner.
+Download the final program, then build your conference schedule with the Itinerary Planner.
 Access the MyItinerary app by scanning the QR code or by clicking this link.
 Once downloaded, bookmark the site or add a link to your home screen.
 You can sync the app with your with your Google calendar and with your online itinerary by entering your unique itinerary name.
-For optimal use, we recommend iPhone 3GS/iPad iOS 4.0 or later; Android 2.2 or later with the default browser; or Blackberry OS 7.0 with the default browser
+For optimal use, use iPhone 3GS/iPad iOS 4.0 or later; Android 2.2 or later with the default browser; or Blackberry OS 7.0 with the default browser

 Select your membership type below to register online.
 Nonmembers will be prompted to create a New Visitor Registration.
 Download the registration form to sign up by phone, fax or email.